 What is the Left AIC Pattern?

-The Left AIC Right BC pattern is the place to start when learning Postural Restoration.
+The left AIC pattern is the place to start when learning Postural Restoration.

 It is the first and most common pattern to appear when a left hemi-pelvis (also known as left innominate, left ilium, or left pelvis) rotates forward compared to the right and is held there by an overactive chain of muscles that the Postural Restoration Institute has called the Anterior Interior Chain.

-This anteriorly rotated pelvis position orients the entire pelvis, including the sacrum and lower spine, to the right.
+This anteriorly rotated pelvis position orients the entire pelvis, including the sacrum and lower spine (up to T8), to the right.
 As a compensation, our trunk, from T8, counter-rotates back to the left so that we can keep our entire body oriented straight ahead.
-It is primarily the Right Brachial Chain of muscles that is responsible for this upper body counter-rotation to the left.
+It is primarily the Right Brachial Chain of muscles that is responsible for keeping us in this upper body counter-rotation to the left.
 Thus, the Right BC Pattern is established.